Troubleshoot a failed engine installation.

-After installing the engine, check that the XSOAR engine is connected to the main server and that it is running.
+After installing the engine, check that the engine is connected to the Cortex XSOAR tenant and that it is running.

 If the engine is not connected, run the following command on the engine server to check if the engine service is running.

 sudo systemctl status d1

 Access the d1 log on the engine server.

 If the engine service wasn’t running, and there’s nothing relevant in the log, run

 journalctlon the engine server to understand why the installation failed.

 If the engine service is running, review the errors to see if the engine is failing to connect or if there are other issues.
 (Ignore all errors related to \d2ws, since this is not the same as d1ws.)
 Most often, the server address is incorrect and you will see an error like this:

 error Cannot connect to [wss://<mainServerIP/HostName>/d1ws]: wss://<mainServerIP/HostName>/d1ws: dial tcp: lookup localhost: no such host. .
 Waiting 3 seconds.
 Will try until…